s-b-repo/rustsploit/docs/doc.md

 6. This entire sequence requires **no changes** to the exploit modules, as they already rely on `reqwest`, which automatically respects `ALL_PROXY`.

 That’s the logic behind automatic proxy retries for failing requests!

+📦 RouterSploit-Rust Module Development Guide
+🔧 Auto-Dispatch System Overview

+This framework includes an auto-dispatch mechanism that allows users to run any module by specifying either the short name or full path.
+It automatically maps:

+    "port_scanner" → src/modules/scanners/port_scanner.rs

+    "scanners/port_scanner" → src/modules/scanners/port_scanner.rs

+The system works by generating a dispatcher (scanner_dispatch.rs, exploit_dispatch.rs, etc.) during build time, which looks for pub async fn run(target: &str) functions inside .rs files.
+📑 Required for All Modules

+To ensure the auto-dispatch system can load and run your module:

+    Every module must define:

+pub async fn run(target: &str) -> anyhow::Result<()>

+If your module is interactive (i.e. it prompts the user), use this pattern:

+    pub async fn run(target: &str) -> anyhow::Result<()> {
+        run_interactive(target).await
+    }

+    pub async fn run_interactive(target: &str) -> anyhow::Result<()> {
+        // your logic here
+    }

+    You can have additional functions like:

+        run_with_settings(...) for internal use

+        check_default_credentials(...) in creds

+        scan_tcp(...), scan_udp(...), etc. — these are implementation details

+        Just avoid naming conflicts with run().

+📁 Folder Naming and Structure

+    Place scanner modules in: src/modules/scanners/

+    Place exploit modules in: src/modules/exploits/

+    Place credential modules in: src/modules/creds/

+Each .rs file represents a module.
+Subfolders are supported:

+scanners/http/title.rs     → usable as "title" or "http/title"
+exploits/routers/tplink.rs → usable as "tplink" or "routers/tplink"

+🚫 What Not to Do

+    ❌ Do not omit the run(target: &str) function.

+    ❌ Do not name multiple functions run in the same file (Rust will error).

+    ❌ Do not use mod.rs files as module entries — they are ignored by the dispatch generator.

+    ❌ Do not rename modules without updating mod.rs and testing use <module> + run.

+✅ Adding a New Module: Example

+Here’s a correct ftp_weak_login.rs in scanners/:

+use anyhow::Result;

+pub async fn run(target: &str) -> Result<()> {
+    run_interactive(target).await
+}

+pub async fn run_interactive(target: &str) -> Result<()> {
+    println!("[*] Scanning FTP on {}", target);
+    // custom logic here...
+    Ok(())
+}

+🧠 TL;DR for Devs

+    Always define pub async fn run(target: &str) in every module.
+    It can wrap run_interactive() or any logic, but must exist.
+    This ensures your module will be auto-loaded and executable via CLI and shell.